theHealingCosmos/fbtm_website/faq.md

 {{ site.meeting_address }}
 </pre>

-#### What happens during a meeting?
+#### What happens during a meeting

 The first half of each meeting consists of impromptu and prepared speeches followed by a short break.

-The second half of each meeting is made up of written and spoken evaluations of prepared speeches.
+The second half of each meeting is made up of written and spoken evaluations of the entire meeting.

 The evening ends with an invitation to our local pub where the discussions and mingling continue.